code-with-divyanshu/React_Projects/README.md

 ### Project-3 Star Rating (use state on click , mouseover, mouseleave)

-Male a Star Rating Project using react useState() when we mouseover the stars it's background change and when we click it it's and mouseleave it's display selected stars.
+Make a Star Rating Project using react useState() hook when we mouseover the stars it's background change and when we click it it's and mouseleave it's display selected stars.

+### Project-4 Image Slider

+Make a Image Slider project using react useState() hook, first fetch img from api and display it on browser than make a functionality how to display one image at a time and make a slider.